List of tallest buildings in the Washington metropolitan area

 The Washington metropolitan area, with a population of 6.4 million, is centered on Washington D.C., the capital of the United States.
 The Height of Buildings Act of 1899 and 1901 limits building heights in Washington D.C. to a maximum of 130 feet (40 m) in most cases.
 As a result, Washington D.C. is devoid of skyscrapers, and there are no buildings with over 20 stories.
-Instead, the majority of high-rise buildings in the metropolitan area are located outside the capital.
+Instead, the majority of high-rise buildings in the area are located outside the capital.
 This distribution is unique among American cities.
-With 33 buildings taller than 300 ft (91 m), the Washington metropolitan area has less tall buildings than other U.S. metropolitan areas of a similar size.
+With 36 buildings taller than 300 ft (91 m) as of 2026, the Washington metropolitan area has fewer tall buildings than other U.S. metropolitan areas of a similar size.
 It is the largest metropolitan area in the United States without a skyscraper taller than 492 feet (150 m).
 Since 2018, the tallest building in the Washington metropolitan area has been the 470 ft (143 m) Capital One Tower in Tysons, Virginia.

 The Washington Monument, which rises 555 feet (169 m), has been the tallest free-standing structure in both Washington D.C. and its metropolitan area since its completion in 1884.
 However, as it is not a habitable building, the title of the tallest building in both Washington D.C. was taken by the Old Post Office in 1899 via its 315 ft (96 m) clock tower, which was constructed before the city's height restrictions were enacted.
 Before the 1980s, the only other buildings that surpassed 300 ft (91 m) in height were the George Washington Masonic National Memorial and the Basilica of the National Shrine of the Immaculate Conception.